 There’s also a small lawn where kids can run and play.
 Or, if you plan ahead, you can bring a picnic lunch or snacks to enjoy.

-Austin Active Kids Opinion: This mini park is Austin at its best—unique, whimsical, and fun!
+This mini-park is Austin at its best—unique, whimsical, and fun!
 And, who doesn’t like the sound of a “pocket” park?!